i-Rony/React-WebApp-The-Venue/README.md

-## A simple React Webapp for a music fan page incorporating react-reveal, react-scroll and Material UI.
+## A simple static React Webapp for a music fan page incorporating react-reveal, react-scroll and Material UI.
 ## To check out the site, visit http://repulsive-view.surge.sh/
 ### Please do not click this link if you are on a mobile device since React-bootstrap have not been used